CanberraUAV/admin/lessons/quadcopter-workshop.rst

 * When ordering parts in bulk (such as motors and propellers) make sure the supplier has enough stock to cover your whole order.
 * Always check RTL mode works correctly (by holding the quadcopter above your head and enabling RTL) before relying on it during an emergency.
 * Fly well away from populated areas in case a quadcopter goes crazy and flys away.
-* Check vibration level in Mission Planner
+* Check vibration level in Mission Planner.
-* Always use telemetry radio logging
+* Always use telemetry radio logging.

 Ideas For Future Workshops
 --------------------------

 * Anti-vibration foam for APM
 * Use Gym for initial flying lessons - It's safer.
 Maybe Dickson College.
-* Prop shrouds for safety
+* Prop shrouds for safety.
-* Use AR Drone frame and PX4 electronics
+* Use AR Drone frame and PX4 electronics.
-* Use more solid frames from jDrones
+* Use more solid frames from jDrones.
+* Use the Turnigy 9xR Transmitter - it already has the firmware and backlight modifications done.